facebook/docusaurus/docs/getting-started-installation.md

 ---
 id: installation
 title: Installation
+description: Docusaurus was designed from the ground up to be easily installed and used to get your website up and running quickly!
 ---

 Docusaurus was designed from the ground up to be easily installed and used to get your website up and running quickly.